 Korean elections also need verification routines because deepfakes, polling narratives, foreign platforms, and media trust interact.

-For this issue, start with content provenance, then check whether platform takedown speed is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with content provenance, then check whether platform takedown speed is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch